webeweb/pixabay-library/doc/index.md

 // Create the API provider.
 $provider = new ApiProvider("YOUR_API_KEY");

-// Create a Search images model.
+// Create a Search images request.
 $request = new SearchImagesRequest();
 // ...